bhanupratapjain/CS5600-ComputerSys/hw1/README.md

 ### Restart
 1. Copy the chekpoint image name passed in command line arguments to gloabal variable `ckpt_image_name`.
-2. Read the old stack and save addressed to `header`
+2. Read the old stack and save addresses to `header`
 3. Map memory for new temporary stack.
 4. Point the `stack pointer` to the new stack.
 5. Unmap original stack allocated by the kernel.